Busting Emergency Stop Myths

 Myth #2 – Cycle Stop And Emergency Stop Are Equivalent

-Emergency stop systems act primarily by removing power from the prime movers in a machine, ensuring that power is removed and the equipment brought to a standstill as quickly as possible, regardless of the portion of the operating cycle that the machine is in.
+Emergency stop systems act primarily by removing power from the prime movers in a machine, ensuring that power is removed and the equipment brought to a standstill as quickly as possible, regardless of the portion of the operating cycle the machine is in.
 After an emergency stop, the machine is inoperable until the emergency stop system is reset.
 In some cases, emergency stopping the machine may damage the equipment due to the forces involved in halting the process quickly.

 Again, referring to ANSI B11-2008: